tailrecursion/monocopy/README.md

 make storage and query as efficient as possible, only distinct collections, pairs, and scalars are stored.

+**Note: hashCodes are the basis for equality in monocopy, which is an oversight and can result in data loss.
+I'm working on a fix as of 4/26**

 ### Dependency [![Build Status](https://travis-ci.org/tailrecursion/monocopy.png?branch=master)](https://travis-ci.org/tailrecursion/monocopy)

 ```clojure